koelslaw/documentation/topics/nuc/v1/README.md

 # Intel Nuc Configuration

-The intel Nuc is an important part of the kits initial setup and maintx.
+The intel Nuc is an essential part of the initial setup and maintenance.
 It is used as your:
 - RPM repo
 - Documentation Repo
 - Generally to build/rebuild and maintain the kit